-Each essay is worth 12.5%.
+• Each essay is worth 12.5%.
 Your final exam is also worth 12.5% of your grade.

-Folders will be due on Wednesdays at 10 pm.
-I will do my best to give you feedback by Saturday.
-You will have until the following Wednesday to submit a revised version of that week's essay in response to my feedback for an improved grade if you receive less than 100% on the assignment.
-Each assignment is programmed for up to 2 submissions.
-If a third is necessary for technical reasons, we will deal with it on a case-by-case basis.
-In order to qualify to revise and resubmit for an improved grade, the initial submission must be submitted on time.
+- Folders will be due on Thursdays by 10 pm.
+I will do my best to give you feedback by Monday. - You will have until the following Thursday to submit a revised version of that week's essay in response to my feedback for an improved grade if you receive less than 100% on the assignment. - Each assignment is programmed for up to 2 submissions.
+If a third is necessary for technical reasons, we will deal with it on a case-by-case basis. - In order to qualify to revise and resubmit for an improved grade, the initial submission must be submitted on time unless you have a legitimate documentable reason for submitting it late. - Some of the folders include map games.
+Successful completion of each map game by the folder due date will earn 5 extra credit points for that folder's assignment.
+To receive credit, upload a screenshot of your game results with your essay. - Do not email any assignments or any screenshots to me.
+Everything must be on Blackboard.